karthikinker/SecondRepoLearning/README.md

-#no idea how markdown works
+#no idea how markdown works change